Justice Prisoner and Alien Transportation System: Today

-Today's JPATS fleet has expanded to three full-sized aircraft.
+Today's JPATS fleet has expanded to four full-sized aircraft.
 These planes fly a large series of routes that serve nearly every major U.S. city.

 The flight schedules are kept secret from the public, and are known only to those directly involved in its operation.
 Inmates scheduled to fly are given little or no advance notice of their flight, to deter escapes and sabotage, and to prevent harm from outsiders.

 Passengers aboard a flight are restrained with handcuffs as well as ankle and waist chains which are double- or even triple-locked.
 Those who pose additional danger may be forced to wear additional restraints, such as reinforced mittens that completely isolate and almost completely immobilize the hands, handcuff covers which conceal the keyholes, and face masks to prevent biting and spitting.
 However, due to FAA regulations inmates are not physically restrained to their seats in any way except for seat belts used during takeoff and landing.